b311e/templx/README.md

    - `scope` = core or agency (jbc, olls, lcs, etc.)
    - `Template` = The name of the template the snippet comes from, without the agency (e.g., Normal, AuditReport, etc.).
    - `StyleGroup` = The group the style belongs to.
-See snippets-order-of-operations.yaml (this file will be updated and moved in the future.)
+See [docs/snippets-order-of-operations.yml](docs/snippets-order-of-operations.yml)
    - `SnippetType` = The type of snippet it is (styles, numbering, etc.)

 #### Style IDs